meteor-useraccounts/core/Guide.md

 If `layoutTemplate` is not specified, it falls back to what is currently set up with Iron-Router.
 If `redirect` is not specified, it default to the previous route (obviously routes set up with `AccountsTemplates.configureRoute` are excluded to provide a better user experience).
 What more, when the login form is shown to protect private content (see [Content Protection](#content-protection), the user is redirect to the protected page after successful sign in or sign up, regardless of whether a `redirect` parameter was passed for `signIn` or `signUp` route configuration or not.

-Besides the above list of routes you can also configure `ensureSignedIn` in order to specify different template and layout to be used for `AccountsTemplates.ensuredSignedIn` (see [Content Protection](#content-protection)):
+Besides the above list of routes you can also configure `ensureSignedIn` in order to specify different template and layout to be used for the Iron Router `ensuredSignedIn` plugin (see [Content Protection](#content-protection)):

 ```javascript
 AccountsTemplates.configureRoute('ensureSignedIn', {